 With the right gear and an Apple computer (they all come with GarageBand already installed) you don't really need an amplifier to play guitar.

 I've gotten to the point where the only thing I use for my electric guitar is my pedalboard and the amp models in GarageBand.
-Once you get through the process of setting it all up, it's the easiest way to explore different tones, record quickly and practice with a full swath of sounds at your fingertips.
+Once you get through the process of setting it all up, it's the easiest way to explore different tones, record guitar at home and practice with a full swath of sounds at your fingertips.

 GarageBand makes it really easy.